What is Social Engineering?

 Set up authorization or identity checking at entries to a building.
 All entrances, not just the front door.

 – Raise awareness.
-Everyone in the organisation should know the techniques of social engineering.
+Everyone in the organization should know the techniques of social engineering.

 – Delete metadata from your images you posted online.